MINING SENTRY

 Finally, determine the density of the material that you will be using.
 This is usually measured in pounds per cubic foot.
 Multiply the density by the volume to calculate the total weight of the aggregate that you will need in pounds.

-For example, if you are using a depth of 4 inches of aggregate with a density of 100 pounds per cubic foot, and you are working on an area that is 10 feet long and 20 feet wide, you would need a total of 8,000 pounds of aggregate.
+If you are using a depth of 4 inches of aggregate with a density of 100 pounds per cubic foot, and you are working on an area that is 10 feet long and 20 feet wide, you would need a total of 8,000 pounds of aggregate.

-Keep in mind that this is just a rough estimate, and you should always consult with a professional or refer to manufacturer guidelines for more precise calculations.
+Note: Keep in mind that this is just a rough estimate, and you should always consult with a professional or refer to manufacturer guidelines for more precise calculations.

 Density